haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

 ## Image registry

-ECS support both public image and private image [ECR](https://aws.amazon.com/ecr/).
-For simplicity, we will use public registry [nginx](https://hub.docker.com/_/nginx).
+ECS supports both public image and private image [ECR](https://aws.amazon.com/ecr/).
+For simplicity, we will use the public registry [nginx](https://hub.docker.com/_/nginx) for our main image.
-To create private image ECR is somewhat simple, you can follwing [this guide](https://www.youtube.com/watch?v=Brm21SWac-I) to create private repositories
+To create a private image ECR is somehow simple, you can following [this guide](https://www.youtube.com/watch?v=Brm21SWac-I) to create private repositories.

-## Create VPC and Client-sg network
+## VPC and Client-sg network

 ### VPC network